AKA-SSH/AKA-SSH/README.md

 I'm a Data Scientist with a passion for leveraging technology to drive meaningful change.
 My expertise lies in Data Science, Machine Learning, Deep Learning, Natural Language Processing, and Time Series Analysis.

-## Experience

-With over 2 years of professional experience, I specialize in transforming complex data into actionable insights.

 ## Skills

 - 💻 **Languages**: Python